jon-heard/obsidian-inline-scripts/README.md

 - __Prefix & Suffix__ - These settings let you define what to type on either side of a shortcut to signify it as a shortcut.
 They default to `;;` and `;` on desktop platforms and `!!` and `!` on mobile platforms.
     - Both the prefix and suffix _must_ be defined.
 If not then they will revert when you leave the __Text Expander JS__ plugin options.
     - The suffix string must _not_ contain the prefix string (such as prefix=`;`, suffix=`;;`).
 If it does then these settings will revert when you leave the __Text Expander JS__ plugin options.
 - __Expansion trigger__ _(not available in mobile)_ - This lets you define when a shortcut is expanded.
 By default, a shortcut expands as soon as it's typed.
-The other options let you trigger expansion with a key-press.
+The other options let you trigger Expansion with a key-press.
 - __Developer mode__ - When turned on, the shortcut files will be reloaded whenever you change from one note to another.
 This adds a bit of delay, but lets you develop shortcut files more rapidly, as they are auto-refreshed when moving to a testing note to try out changes.

 ## Known Issues